score-json/json/TSF/README.md

 Based on the above observations, the following recommendations are derived.

-1. Create a new branch ``json_version_X_XX_X`` from the default branch containing the current version of ``nlohmann/json`` within Eclipse S-CORE
+1. Ensure that the content of the branch ``develop`` is identical to the branch ``main``.
+    Since it is intended to not change the library itself, in particular the folders ``include`` and ``single_include``, this should be possible by updating the documentation.
 2. Merge branch master from the original nlohmann/json into this branch, e.g. ``git checkout -b json_version_X_XX_X && git merge --no-commit nlohmann/master``
 3. Confirm the deletion of cifuzz.yml, macos.yml and windows.yml.
 4. Resolve the potential merge conflict in publish-documentation.yml by rejecting the incoming changes.
     Update the versions of the github actions, if necessary.
-5. Resolve the potential merge conflicts in check_amalgamation.yml, codeql.yml, dependency_review.yml, labeler.yml, ``test_trudag_extensions.yml`` to ensure that the artifacts are generated, i.e. the jobs Generate XXX artifact and Upload XXX artifact are retained.
+5. Resolve the potential merge conflicts in check_amalgamation.yml, codeql.yml, dependency_review.yml, labeler.yml, ``test_trudag_extensions.yml`` to ensure that the artifacts are generated, i.e. the jobs ``Generate XXX artifact`` and ``Upload XXX artifact`` are retained.
 6. Resolve the potential merge conflict in ubuntu.yml following the above instructions.
 7. Resolve the potential merge conflicts in cmake/download_test_data.cmake and cmake/ci.cmake following the above instructions.
 8. Carefully examine the automatically merged changes.
 If no interference is to be expected, complete the merge.
 9. In case any additional workflow has been added, carefully examine and integrate into the parent-workflow or schedule appropriately.
 10. Adapt the documentation as described above.
 11. Generate the documentation locally and carefully investigate any change in the trustable score(s).
+    If any relevant behaviour of the library changes, adapt the documentation.
+    Additionally, if any additional tests were added, or existing tests were changed, carefully investigate whether these warrant an amendment of the documentation.
 12. Merge into the default branch.
-13. Create a new release.
+13. Create a new release under the tag vX.XX.X-trustable.1.

-# Update concept for the documentation
+# Update concept for the TSF documentation

 ## Assumptions of use